alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 explaining why.
-The short version is: lots of imposter syndrome, disillusionment about whether I could handle the marathon of research, wavering faith in doing research at all, and an eventual decision that if I wasn't sure about research, I couldn't turn down the money and steady work that industry offered.
+The short version is: lots of imposter syndrome, disillusionment about whether I could handle the marathon of research, wavering faith in doing research at all, and an eventual decision that if I wasn't sure about research, I couldn't turn down the money and steady work I could get from industry.

 That post wasn't really meant to be educational.
 It was more an expression of the feelings I had, written for myself rather than anyone else.
 But I know